 The Graduate School at Florida State University offers internal funding awards and has additional information available about external scholarships and fellowships: https://gradschool.fsu.edu/funding-awards/graduate-school-fellowships-and-grants.

 FSU doctoral applicants have been successful at winning both external and internal grants.
 These include the McKnight Doctoral Fellowship for Florida Ph.D.-seeking students, FAMU Graduate Feeder Scholars Program, P.E.O.
 Scholars, the NAEd/Spencer Foundation Dissertation Fellowship, and others.
 Success stories can be found here at the Office of Graduate Fellowships and Awards site.
 We strongly encourage you to review the site and apply for awards.
 The College of Education also offers scholarships for incoming and current students; more information is available here.
 Additional information about graduate financial aid can be found here.

 Excellent job prospects await our higher education program graduates.
-The U.S. Bureau of Labor Statistics projects a 10 percent increase in education administrator employment through 2026.
-The median annual wage of postsecondary education administrators in 2017 was $92,360 per year.
+The U.S. Bureau of Labor Statistics projects a 10.1% increase in education administrator employment through 2026, which translates to 18,200 new jobs.
+The median annual wage of postsecondary education administrators is $94,340 per year.